ConnectForLife/vxnaid-biometric-server/README.md

 1.2.
 Biometric server setup files and libraries

-The files required to setup the server ( neurotechnology licensed SDK) were downloaded from Neurotechnology website.
-Neurotechnology provides the download details when the licenses are purchased.
+The files required to setup the server (Neurotechnology licensed SDK) were downloaded from [Neurotechnology website](https://www.neurotechnology.com/download.html).
-The required setup files are taken from the downloaded package and compressed in a tar file.
-The file is available in biometric/neurotech_iris.tar.gz
+The attached biometric/neurotech_iris.tar.gz is a slimmed-down SDK.

 1.3.
 License config file (biometric/config/pgd.conf)
 License files details needs to be updated here